LG K62

-LG K62 is a mid-range Android smartphone manufactured by LG Electronics, announced and released in September 2020 and released worldwide in November 2020, along with LG K22, LG K42 and LG K52 released in September 2020, as the 4th phone for the 6th generation of the LG K series phones lineup.
+The LG K62 (also known as LG K52) is a mid-range Android smartphone manufactured by LG Electronics, announced and released in September 2020 and released worldwide in November 2020, along with LG K22, LG K42 and LG K52 released in September 2020, as the 4th phone for the 6th generation of the LG K series phones lineup.
 The phone is similar to its predecessor, LG K61.
 But it has 28 MP front camera, flaunts a smooth, silky matte glass finish that's fingerprint resistant, fingerprint sensor on the side, LG 3D Sound Engine, wide-screen display with 20:9 ratio and the camera arranged on a square along with the dual-LED flash sensor, similar to the Samsung Galaxy A12's camera array.

+In Brazil the model line was shifted and the K62 was sold as LG K62+, the K52 as LG K62, and the K42 as LG K52.

+In South Korea on October 25, 2020, the LG Q52 was presented, which is a rebranding of the LG K52.

 Specifications

 Design

+The frame is matte plastic on the K62.
+The display occupies 83.1% of the front, and a waterdrop notch is used for the front camera.
+The fingerprint scanner is integrated into the power button and is located on the right side, with a dedicated Google Assistant button and volume buttons on the left.
+At the bottom, there is a single speaker, a USB-C charging port, and a microphone.
+The main camera is located on the rear panel, in the upper left corner, protruding as a black block with a chrome frame.
+In the block, besides the camera, there is an LED flash.
+All phones are protected by the MIL-STD-810G standard.

-The LG K62 measures itself 165 x 76.7 x 8.4 mm (6.50 x 3.02 x 0.33 in) and weigh 186 g (6.56 oz).
+The LG K62 measures itself at 165 x 76.7 x 8.4 mm (6.50 x 3.02 x 0.33 in) and weighs at 186 g (6.56 oz).
 It is available only either with White, Sky Blue or Red.